Agricultural Literacy Curriculum Matrix

 - Computer with internet access and a projector to show video clips

-- Before class, cut the printout into strips as noted by the dashed lines.
+- Before class, cut both pages of the printout into strips as noted by the dashed lines.
+Have one pile for the cattle ranch on the frontier (numbered 1-8) and one pile for the modern-day cattle ranch (lettered A-I)

 Essential Files (maps, charts, pictures, or documents)